Accurate Robotic Micro Ingredient Weighing

 Weighing out powders is a manual repetitive task that is highly susceptible to human error.
 The APRIL Robotics Weighing Station automates this task offering unrivalled accuracy, efficiency and allergen control.

-The advanced torque force sensors within the collaborative robot allow us to weigh out ingredients to an accuracy of +/- 1g or 1% of weight consistently.
+Advanced torque force sensors within the robots allow us to weigh out ingredients to an accuracy of +/- 1g or 1% of weight consistently.